 The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCJA.
 (See Chart 7.)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
-Using up some of your exemption during your lifetime can be tax-smart, especially if your estate exceeds roughly \$6 million (twice that if you're married).
-(See Case Study 6.)
+Using up some of your exemption during your lifetime can be tax-smart, especially if your estate might exceed roughly \$6.5 million (twice that if you're married).